The UK tax system needs substantial reform, but recent governments have shied away from it because of public resistance.

 The coronavirus outbreak adds new pressures.
 The government’s economic rescue package will add many billions of pounds to public debt, which will have to be financed.
 It may create public desire for a permanently larger role for the state – with higher spending to increase resilience in public services and a more generous welfare system.
 The aftermath of this crisis could provide an opportunity to address longstanding problems and improve the way in which we raise tax – and indeed, to move to a higher tax system if that is indicated by public desire.
 But that will require major tax reform that previous governments have struggled to deliver.

-This report sets out the main barriers that stand in the way of reforming the tax system and how the government could overcome them.
+Overcoming the barriers to tax reform – a new report published today by the Institute for Government – sets out the main barriers that stand in the way of reforming the tax system and how the government could overcome them.

 Based on over 70 interviews with former ministers, current and former civil servants, journalists, tax experts and others – and drawing on experience and practice from the UK and other similar countries – the report highlights the barriers to reform and identifies ways to overcome them: